raphapr/rdo-packstack-installation/README.md

 The instalation process was done on CentOS 6.5, using the instalation tool [packstack](https://wiki.openstack.org/wiki/Packstack).
 We consider a multi-node architecture with the Opestack Neutron node which requires the three kinds of nodes:

-* **controller**: machine which hosts the managment services (KEystone, Glance, Nova, Horizon...)
+* **controller**: machine which hosts the managment services (Keystone, Glance, Nova, Horizon...)
-* **network**: machine which hosts the web services and is responsible to supply the virtual web and to connect the virtual machines to the external web(neutron).
+* **network**: machine which hosts the network services and is responsible to supply the virtual web and to connect the virtual machines to the external web(neutron).
 * **compute**: machine which hosts the virtual machines (hypervisor).

 ![](https://raw.githubusercontent.com/raphapr/rdo-packstack-installation/master/network.jpg)

-In order to install OpenStack Multi-node you are going to need three web interfaces:
+In order to install OpenStack Multi-node you are going to need three network interfaces:

-* **Management web** (eth0): Web used to management, not accessible by the external web.
+* **Management interface** (eth0): Network used to management, not accessible by the external network.
-* **Web for traffic between VMs** (eth1): Web used as internal web for traffic between virtual machines on OpenStack
+* **Interface for traffic between VMs** (eth1): Network used as internal network for traffic between virtual machines on OpenStack.
-* **External Web** (eth2): This web is only connected to the network node in order to supply access to the virtual machines.
+* **External interface** (eth2): This network is only connected to the network node in order to supply access to the virtual machines.

 # 2. Preconfiguration Packstack

-Before instaling OpenStack through packstack, we first prepared the web the network of the machines
+Before instaling OpenStack through packstack, we first prepared the network of the machines

 ## 2.1 Configurating the network